profhamilton3/ExampleCodeRepo/README.md

 Data sets in Pandas are usually multi-dimensional tables, called DataFrames.
 Series is like a column, a DataFrame is the whole table.
 The tests exercise creatign dataframe and series objects.

+Next up I will create a code file to explore loading csv and testing the files.